 This post is on how and why you would need to delete your Avid Media Composer database files in order to re-index your media.
-Simply put, it’s the most likely and easiest way to get offline media back.
+Simply put, re-indexing your media the most likely and easiest way to get offline media back.

 What are Avid Media Composer databases?